Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/25/2024 - <br>
 I have done some research and defined initial user personas and gathered requirements for development of telemedicine application.

+I have initialized research on telemedicine Android application.
+I have defined core objectives and researching on features and testing methodologies.